cathxrsis/cathxrsis.github.io/_drafts/openthinktank.md

 comments: true
 ---

 Think Thanks.
 What are they?
 These institutions

+Some Think Tanks provide an invaluable service to policy and industry.
+For example, RUSI, a defence and foreign policy think tank, provides research into the future of warfare allowing the government and defense firms to